-Travelling in the South Island of New Zealand?
-A trip to Milford Sound is a must-see location while you're here.
-Only a few hours drive from Queenstown, Milford Sound is an estuary in the south west of the South Island, New Zealand — within Fiorland National Park and the Te Wahipounamu World Heritage site.
-The famous Rudyard Kipling once called this paradise the "Eighth Wonder of the World," and it's easy to see why!
+For avid adventurers, a trip to is a must.
+Only a few hours from Queenstown, Milford Sound is an estuary in the southwest of New Zealand’s South Island.
+The famous Rudyard Kipling once called this paradise the "Eighth Wonder of the World" and it's easy to see why.

-1. Embark on a Milford Sound cruise - Milford Sound has deep icy waters, pure rock surfaces, glacial hanging valleys, native forest, and local wildlife.
+1. Embark on a Milford Sound cruise: Milford Sound has deep icy waters, glacial hanging valleys, native forests, and local wildlife.
 Join Mitre Peak Cruises to discover the beauty of Milford Sound.
-The cruise is about 2 hours around the breathtaking Milford Sound on boats with a capacity of 75 persons.
-Mitre Peak Cruises will take you to corners where the big boats don't have access to.
-You'll be closer to wildlife, waterfalls and astonishing views of Milford Sound.
-Mitre Peak Cruises offers tours to the most untouched parts of this World Heritage Area.
+The cruise runs for about two hours around the breathtaking Milford Sound, taking you to areas that the larger boats don't have access to.
+You'll be closer to wildlife, waterfalls, and the astonishing views of Milford Sound.

-2. Visit the Underwater Observatory - Want to experience a unique view of the thrilling underwater environment without getting wet?
-Then visit the floating underwater observatory in the Fiordland Region and get a view of the spectacular marine life of Milford Sound.
-The Observatory is located in Harrison Cove beneath Pembroke Glacier, amongst the towering mountains of Fiorland National Park.
-You'll be given the chance to see awesome views underwater as you descend about 10.4 meters into a large and fully air-conditioned undersea chamber.
-Milford Sound contains incredible marine life and the underwater observatory is the best way to see these wonderful creations.
-You'll be able to witness the vibrant life of the underwater community, which has beautiful corals, anemones, sponges, and different fish species, in their undisturbed habitat.
+2. Visit the underwater observatory: Want to experience a unique view of the thrilling underwater environment without getting wet?
+Then visit the floating underwater observatory in the Fiordland Region and enjoy views of the spectacular marine life of Milford Sound.
+The observatory is located in Harrison Cove beneath Pembroke Glacier, amongst the towering mountains of Fiorland National Park.

-3. Sail Milford Sound the old-fashioned way - The iconic Milford Sound is a magical place to sail around.
-It is also the perfect way to explore and to soak in the beauty of surrounding landscapes.
-There are plenty of boats and sailing tours in Milford Sound which offer a range of other sailing activities such as diving, discovering native marine wildlife, scuba and fishing.
-Offering smaller boats modeled on traditional sailing vessels, choose the Nature Cruise if you want to experience Milford Sound to the fullest.
+3. Sail Milford Sound the old-fashioned way: The iconic Milford Sound is a prime place for sailing.
+There are plenty of boats and sailing tours in Milford Sound that offer a range of other activities such as diving, discovering native marine wildlife, and fishing.

-4. See the spectacular Lady Bowen Falls - If you are looking for a truly breathtaking walk, look no further than the iconic Lady Bowen Falls in Milford Sound.
+4. See the spectacular Lady Bowen Falls: If you’re looking for a truly breathtaking walk, look no further than the iconic Lady Bowen Falls in Milford Sound.
 Deemed as the tallest and most powerful waterfall in Milford Sound, Bowen Falls is well worth a visit.
-Clocking in at a whooping 162 metres high, you can take short ferry trip and then walk to the stunning waterfall.